apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 versionGCExpression
 : Default ""
 : A cron expression that defines when the Revision GC is scheduled.
-If this configuration entry is left empty, the default value depends on the `documentStoreType`.
+If this configuration entry is left empty, the default behaviour depends on the `documentStoreType`.
 For `MONGO` the default is to schedule a run every five seconds (also known as Continuous Revision Garbage Collection).
-For `RDB` the default is to schedule a run once a day starting at 2 AM.
-The corresponding cron expression is `0 0 2 * * ?`.
+For `RDB` the default is no scheduled GC.
+It must be enabled explicitly with a cron expression.
+E.g. the following expression triggers a GC run every night at 2 AM: `0 0 2 * * ?`.
 : Since 1.7.11

 versionGCTimeLimitInSecs